tassosblackg/AIDA_projects/Spring Semester/BigDataNets/HW2/Report.md

 ### D) Extra Comments:

-Last but not least the execution time of the whole program was around ** min and ** sec.
-An also important thing was that accessing and reading files was using a swap part from the disk to fetch faster the files, the size of this swap *72* MB, using a nvme ssd.
+Last but not least the execution time of the whole program was around *16* min and *22* sec.
+An also important thing was that accessing and reading files was using a swap part from the disk to fetch faster the files, the size of this swap was *72* MB, using a nvme ssd.
+While the RAM load reached around *9* GB.

 ### E) Extra Figures :